chriscow/minds/README.md

 }
 ```

-Handlers can include middleware through the `Use()` method, allowing for cross-cutting concerns like logging, rate limiting, or validation:
+Handlers can include middleware via the `Use()` method, enabling cross-cutting concerns like logging, rate limiting, or validation:

 ```go
 limiter := NewRateLimiter(1, 5*time.Second)